Skip to main content

 The Problem

-Cloud AI agent services are expensive, opaque, and vendor-locked.
-Building multi-agent infrastructure on commodity hardware requires solving security, cost governance, and reliability challenges from scratch.
+Cloud AI agent platforms are expensive, opaque, and vendor-locked.
+Self-hosting a reliable one means owning security, cost governance, memory recall, and uptime yourself, from scratch.

 Approach